GSA/digitalgov.gov/content/posts/2016-10-28-social-media-data-deep-dive-turning-findings-into-action.md

 ---
+url: /2016/10/28/social-media-data-deep-dive-turning-findings-into-action/
 date: 2016-10-28 11:00:55 -0400
-title: 'Social Media Data Deep Dive\: Turning Findings into Action'
+title: 'Social Media Data Deep Dive: Turning Findings into Action'
 summary: 'GobiernoUSA, just like USA.gov, is part of a unique effort with a large mission&mdash;to guide people to the government information and services they seek.
 We cover a lot of topics in Spanish via our website, social media platforms, email sends, and contact center.
 One of the communication channels we focus a lot of attention on'
-authors: [victoria-wales]
+authors:
+  - victoria-wales
 categories:
   - Social Media
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - analytics
   - content